micropython/micropython/docs/reference/speed_python.rst

 -----------------------

 This causes the MicroPython compiler to emit ARM native opcodes rather than bytecode.
-It covers the bulk or the Python language so most functions will require no adaptation (but see below).
+It covers the bulk of the Python language so most functions will require no adaptation (but see below).
 It is invoked by means of a function decorator:

 .. code:: python